AHaliq/CategoryTheoryReport/main.typ

   "Abdul Haliq Abdul Latiff",
   authorid: "202303466",
   subtitle: "Projektarbejde i Datalogi 10ECTS (E24.520202U002.A)",
-  preface: [This report is written for the course on Category Theory undertaken as a project module: "Projektarbejde i Datalogi 10ECTS (E24.520202U002.A)", under the supervision of Lars Birkedal in Aarhus University as part of a MSc Computer Science program.],
+  preface: [This report is written for the course on Category Theory undertaken as a project module: "Projektarbejde i Datalogi 10ECTS (E24.520202U002.A)", under the supervision of Lars Birkedal and Alejandro Aguirre in Aarhus University as part of a MSc Computer Science program.],
   bibliography: bibliography("refs.bib"),
 )